NA-MIC/ProjectWeek/PW38_2023_GranCanaria/Projects/CornerAnnotationsModuleRemake/README.md

 ## Objective

-1) Improve perfomances
+1) Improve performances

 2) Improve UI update from module parameter node.

 ## Approach and Plan

-1) Design the solution,
+1) Design the solution

-2) Implement it,
+2) Implement it

 3) Get feedback.

 ## Progress and Next Steps